Board of Trustees

 International Rescue Committee UK

-Laura has a MSc in International Relations from the London School of Economics, and a BA in History from the University of Cambridge.
-She juggles working life with raising three young children, with mixed success!
+Khusbu has a MSc in Global Politics from the London School of Economics, and a BA in Politics from the University of Nottingham.
+She enjoys spending time with her grandparents and travelling.

 Read more arrow